trungle15/ReuseU/sprints/sprint-journals/sprint-4-journal.md

 # Sprint 4 Journal

 ## Part 1: External Documentation and Stakeholder Meetings
+Cam Haaland, Research Associate.
+4/27/25 7:00 PM Candidate was in DASIL, immediately approached and interacted.
+Gave layout of how meeting would be undertaken.
+Showed docs, then gave signin screen.
+Signed in, navigated around website while casually chatting.

+Found the documentation pretty intuitive, quickly jumped into navigating website with no problem.
+Said that the documentation was intuitive and sufficient.

+They absolutely succeeded in utilizing the website.

+Our two questions:

+Did you see any potential points of improvement when it comes to intuitiveness?

+No, not really, I feel like I found everything ok.

+What are your thoughts on the website design?

+Its uh, pretty good.
+Layouts good.
+Solid aesthetics, no complaints.

+From this stakeholder meeting we will update our website with: adding actual chat functionality, fixing filter bug

+Mason O'Bryan, Student (unemployed) 4/27/25 7:30 PM Candidate was in DASIL, waiting his turn after previous candidate.
+Gave layout of how meeting would be undertaken.
+Showed docs, then gave signin screen.
+Signed in, navigated around website while casually chatting.

+Mason also fund documentation intuitive, started website navigation quickly and seemingly without issue.
+Said that documentation was good.

+Succeeded in utilizing website.

+Our two questions:

+Did you see any potential points of improvement when it comes to intuitiveness?

+I thought it was pretty intuitive overall, I found all the buttons.

+What are your thoughts on the website design?

+Seems like a good design, looks like the paper prototype if I remember correctly, you guys did well.
+However, as an aside, I think the listings loading time is far too long.

+From this stakeholder meeting we will update ReuseU with: Fixing backend query time.

 ## Part 2: Internal Documentation

 ### Team 1: Krishna, Peter, Timur.
 Timur and Peter reviewing Krishna’s code
 #### Code we worked on:
 ReuseU/backend/services/test_suite.py lines 1-566